Heart Valve Disease Personal Stories

 AHA's Heart Valve Ambassadors

-This group of volunteer ambassadors includes six heart valve disease survivors and one caregiver from across the country who represent the face of heart valve disease in America.
+This group of volunteer ambassadors includes nine heart valve disease survivors from across the country who represent the face of heart valve disease in America.
 These volunteers show that heart valve disease can affect people of all ages, backgrounds and lifestyles.
 These ambassadors serve as leaders in the community and work with us to raise awareness about heart valve disease, while sharing valuable resources for patients and families.
 Learn more about them here and be sure to connect with them on our Support Network.

 Mark's journey with heart valve disease began in high school, when a heart murmur was detected in a routine physical exam.
 Later in life he was diagnosed with aortic valve stenosis, which ultimately turned severe enough to require valve replacement surgery.
 He's thankful for the care and treatment he received during and after his surgery, completing a 12-week cardiac rehab program and building back up to jogging 4 miles regularly.
 Mark maintains a passionate interest in researching the use of nutrition, exercise and lifestyle choices to reduce the risk of developing heart disease.
 Understanding the power of a community that can truly empathize, he decided to mentor others as an AHA Heart Valve Ambassador.